Here are some tips and tricks to keep everyone safe and happy while out on the trails.

 - Pack light – aim for never more than 20% of your body weight.
-A light pack will make walking more enjoyable and keep the group happy.
+This may seem hard to do but you will be happy you did!

-- Check the weather – but be prepared for change and always expect rain – it never hurts to throw in some lightweight waterproof over gear.
+- Check the weather – but always expect rain – it never hurts to throw in some lightweight waterproof over gear.

-- Spend the money on socks – they may seem expensive, but your toes are worth it.
+- Spend the money on socks – they may seem expensive, but are worth the investment!

-- Wear in your hiking boots – around the house, down the street, on short day hikes, in bed.
+- Wear in your hiking boots – around the house, on short day hikes, to the hospital.
 It doesn’t matter where just make sure you have clocked up some k’s before your first big hike.

-- Take plenty of food – a mix of things you can eat on the go and substantial warm meals to raise the spirits at the end of the day.
+- Take plenty of food – a mix of things you can eat on the go and a more substantial meal to look forward to at the end of a long day.

 - Dress in layers – a chilly day can warm up quickly once you start hiking and the temperature can drop quickly once the sun is down.
 Good layering will ensure you are comfortable throughout the entire hike.
 Wear thermals and polar-fleece as they pull water away from the skin to keep you warm.
 Don’t forget a water/wind proof layer on top.
 Avoid cotton as it will stay wet against your skin for a long time.